DrTeePot/secretary/README.md

 # secretary

-Command line tool for the modern corporate secretary
+Command line tool to generate and maintain minutes, attendance records, agenda, and policy documentation.